bluespec/Toooba/README.md

 still working out robust mechanisms to import C code, which is used in parts of the testbench.]

-This repository contains two sample build directories, to build an RV64ACDFIMSUxCHERI simulator, using Bluesim and Verilog simulation.
+This repository contains four sample build directories, to build an RV64ACDFIMSUxCHERI simulator, using Bluesim and Verilog simulation.
+There are also RVFI-DII variants of these to be used with [TestRIG](https://github.com/CTSRD-CHERI/TestRIG).
 The generated Verilog is synthesizable.
-There are also RVFI-DII variants of these to be used with [TestRIG](https://github.com/CTSRD-CHERI/TestRIG).

 #### Simulation